kamsekar/kamsekar.github.io/docs/about/index.md

 <div style="display: flex; flex-wrap: wrap; gap: 1.5rem; align-items: center; margin-bottom: 2rem;">
   <!-- Left column (slightly wider) -->
   <div style="flex: 1.4; min-width: 280px;">
-    <p>I’m a researcher working at the intersection of <b>hydrogen technologies</b>, <b>materials science</b>, and <b>data science</b>.
-I study how nanoscale structure controls catalyst performance and stability, and I enjoy translating complex results into a more accessible language. </p>
-    <p>I work at the <a href="https://www.ki.si/en/departments/d10-department-of-materials-chemistry/l10-laboratory-for-electrocatalysis/">Laboratory for Electrocatalysis</a> at the National Institute of Chemistry in Ljubljana, Slovenia. </p>
-    <p>The main motivation behind my research is driving the progress of technologies that can benefit our society long-term.
-When not researching, I recharge by climbing, traveling, and learning foreign languages. </p>
     <p>If any of that resonates, please explore my page and get in touch (see below)!</p>
   </div>